readonlychild/starter-lambda-graphql/readme.md

 A :page_facing_up: JSON file where you can manage environment variables or other things.

-There is an example of grabbing the `ES_DOMAIN` value from `config.json` and applying it to the environment of the `gql` lambda function in `serverless.yml`
+There is an example of grabbing an `ES_DOMAIN` value from `config.json` and applying it to the environment of the `gql` lambda function in `serverless.yml`

 ```
 21:  ES_DOMAIN: ${file(./config.json):ES_DOMAIN}